AlexOrlek/bacterialBercow/README.md

 # bacterialBercow

-bacterialBercow is a command-line tool for identifying bacterial plasmids from the [NCBI nucleotide](https://www.ncbi.nlm.nih.gov/nucleotide/) database, or from your own sequence assemblies.
+bacterialBercow is a command-line tool for retrieving complete bacterial plasmids from the [NCBI nucleotide](https://www.ncbi.nlm.nih.gov/nucleotide/) database; and for characterising contigs from your own bacterial sequence assemblies (distinguishing plasmid and chromosomal contigs).

 # Table of contents